Ault Alliance Inc. (AULT) 14-day ATR is 0.01: This Stock is Set to Soar Above its Peers - News Daemon

 Technical Analysis of Ault Alliance Inc. (AULT)

-Now, what If we examine the latest scores posted by [Ault Alliance Inc., AULT].
-During the last 5-days, its volume was lower the volume of 6.42 million it reported in year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 27.20% While, its Average True Range was 0.0119.
+Going through the that latest performance of [Ault Alliance Inc., AULT].
+Its last 5-days volume of 8.01 million indicated improvement to the volume of 6.58 million it revealed a year ago.
+During the previous 9 days, stock’s Stochastic %D was recorded 39.29% While, its Average True Range was 0.0128.

-Raw Stochastic average of Ault Alliance Inc. (AULT) in the period of the previous 100 days is set at 11.85%, which indicates a major rise in contrast to 7.21% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 91.63% that was lower than 100.72% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Ault Alliance Inc. (AULT) in the period of the previous 100 days is set at 7.20%, which indicates a major fall in contrast to 17.19% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 143.85% that was higher than 108.80% volatility it exhibited in the past 100-days period.